sdiehl/wiwinwlh/tutorial.md

 isPositive = (>0)
 ```

-Working with mutable structures or monadic state will often adopt the following naming
+Functions working with mutable structures or monadic state will often adopt the following naming
 conventions:

 ```haskell